 Construction and engineering are traditionally male-dominated industries, but with the current skills shortage, will women’s under-representation be detrimental to the long-term health of the industry?
-Marshalls’ latest recruit, HR Director and first female member of the executive team, Susie Fehr, discusses why it’s time for a very different way of thinking and considers how the industry can become more inclusive and diverse.
+We take a look at why it’s time for a very different way of thinking and considers how the industry can become more inclusive and diverse.

 While gender diversity in the construction industry has seen something of a small improvement since the 1980s, the number of women in the vastly male-dominated sector is still nothing to shout about.
-Such is this gross misrepresentation of women, figures show that they account for just 11% of the construction workforce – with the Office of National Statistics deeming the number of women employed as roofers, bricklayers and glaziers to be so few, it’s immeasurable.
-Additionally, the UK has the lowest number of female engineers in the whole of Europe.
+Such is this gross misrepresentation of women, figures show that they account for just 11% of the construction workforce.

 Making that change

-With the current skills shortage in the industry and the fact one in five workers will soon be of retirement age, something has to be done about poor take-up and retention rates.
+With the current skills shortage in the industry and the fact one in five workers are almost at retirement age, something has to be done about poor take-up and retention rates.
 After all, the construction and engineering industries play a crucial role in our country’s prosperity.

-Government and industry-backed initiatives, like #NotJustForBoys, which encourages more women to enter traditionally male sectors, and the Royal Institute of Chartered Surveyors’ drive to get more women into construction roles, do create awareness of the situation.
-Meanwhile, the engineering sector has seen slight improvements following the introduction of STEM (science, technology, engineering and mathematics) into school and college education.
+Government and industry-backed initiatives, like #NotJustForBoys, which encourages more women to enter traditionally male sectors, and the Royal Institute of Chartered Surveyors’ drive to get more women into construction roles, are making inroads to rectify the situation.
+Meanwhile, Engineering UK report that the engineering sector saw a 25.7% increase of women in the profession between 2016 and 2021, which suggests that the introduction of STEM (science, technology, engineering and mathematics) into school and college education is starting to take effect.

 Changing perceptions through education